 Dr. Kulberg advises, “Go back to all the places you have had surges of anxiety or panic attacks, and invite the harmless body sensations to come forth.
 Tell yourself to accept whatever risks and uncertainties go with this.
 Accept that, like all humans, you may have a panic attack at any time, and learn to be alright with that.
 Once you are good at moving toward anxiety at lower levels and are no longer interpreting it as dangerous to your body or mind, you will no longer turn the sensations of anxiety into a panic attack.”

 Therapy has proven to be effective in helping with panic attacks.
-Cognitive Behavioral Therapy (CBT) is a frequently used treatment for panic disorder.
+Cognitive Behavioral Therapy (CBT) is a frequently used psychotherapy for panic disorder.
 CBT for panic attacks helps people unravel how their thinking contributes to their panic episodes.
 Changing thoughts can change behavior in healthy ways.

 The main goals of therapy for panic attacks include: